kapilace6/timeline-updater/readme.md

 ### Input
 The program takes 2 inputs: A `Start Time` and an `End Time`<br>
-The input for each time is taken in split fashion (hours, then minutes, then seconds)
+The input for each time is taken in split fashion (minutes, then seconds, then milliseconds)

 ### Output
 The program writes a file called `ouput.txt` which contains the sequence of times in the inputted time range.